apperside/babel-plugin-locate-source/README.md

 - ✅ Provides file path, line numbers, component name, and parent component info
 - ✅ Automatically disabled in production builds
 - ✅ Zero runtime performance impact in production
+- ✅ Optional clickable source locations that open files directly in your IDE
+- ✅ Interactive element picker to quickly locate any component's source

 ## 🔧 How It Helps